Lagergrenk/fe23-vh2-kevin-lagergren/README.md

 Using the Post-it Notes Web App is straightforward:

 1. **Adding a Note:**
-   - Navigate to the main page of the web app.
    - In the "Post-it title" field, enter the title of your note.
    - In the "Post-it text" area below, enter the content of your note.
    - Click the "Add" button to create your note.
 It will appear in the list of notes below the form.